geisonbiazus/force_integrator/README.md

 @contact.remove_from_salesforce
 ```

-Be free to use then on ActiveRecord callbacks or using a background job gem like sidekiq
+Be free to use them on ActiveRecord callbacks or using a background job gem like sidekiq

 ## Contributing